Celebrate the fall with a delicious and creamy butternut squash risotto with fresh sage. This recipe was originally posted October 7, 2018.

 - Heat a large saucepan over medium heat, add broth and bring to a very low simmer.

-- Add wine, cook until fully absorbed, another minute or so.
-Add warm broth 1/2 cup at a time, stirring until absorbed.
-Continue adding broth in 1/2 cup additions for 20-22 minutes, or until rice is cooked and creamy.
+- Reduce heat to medium-low and add warm broth 1/2 cup at a time, stirring until absorbed.
+Continue adding broth in 1/2 cup additions for 25-30 minutes and stirring every couple of minutes until rice is cooked al-dente (it should have a slightly firm bite), the risotto is creamy and squash is tender.

-- Add parmesan, butter and sage.
+- Remove from heat, add parmesan, butter and sage.
 Serve with freshly cracked pepper.

 Let me know if you give this butternut squash risotto a try in the comments below.